imagepbl/effort-sharing/README.md

 effortsharing aggregate config.yml
 ```

-This simple command line interface allows you to quickly run part of the full workflow, e.g. to find the allocations for a given country of interest.
+This simple command line interface allows you to quickly run a complete workflow step by step.
+Moreover, it allows you to e.g. find the allocations for a given country of interest instead of for every region on the planet.
 Especially the first step (global_pathways) is useful, as this takes quite long, and all other functionality depend on it.

+### Running complete workflows as script

+For completely automated and reproducible workflow, the simplest option is to build a script that combines all steps you want to do and some configuration.
+For example, `scripts/cabe_export.py` loads all input data, calculates global pathways, calculates allocations for all countries and aggregations for 2030 and 2040, collects policy scenarios, and writes all output to a dedicated folder.
+Adapt the parameters at teh top of the script as you see fit, then invoke with `python cabe_export.py` or run it from within your favourite editor.
+Scripts are stored in the folder `scripts` in the root of the repo.
+They are not part of the "package" that's installed from PyPI.

 ### Interactive exploration in a notebook or (I)Python shell

 The high-level functions used by the command line scripts, as well as some of the lower level functions, can also be imported in an interactive Python session.
 This is especially convenient for analyzing results, generating visualizations, documenting workflows for publications, et cetera.
+Typically, it would be useful to first generate some intermediate/output data through the CLI, then explore it in a notebook.

 The internal structure of the effortsharing package is documented in [apidocs.md](apidocs.md).
 While unpolished, it may serve as a starting point when diving into the internals of the code.